GDev1024/IslandShield-website/README.md

 # 🛡️ IslandShield Security

-Professional security solutions website for IslandShield Security — Grenada's trusted security provider.
+Professional security solutions website for IslandShield Security — Grenada's *FICTONAL* trusted security provider.

-**Project:** Web Design Final Project
-**Institution:** T.A.
-Marryshow Community College
-**Academic Year:** 2024–2025
-**Status:** ✅ Complete

 ---

 ## 📋 Project Overview

 IslandShield Security is a fully functional, production-ready website for a professional security company.
-Built with a mobile-first approach, it features user authentication, dynamic content management, and a comprehensive client dashboard.
+Built with a mobile-first approach, it features user authentication, dynamic content management and a comprehensive client dashboard.

 ### Key Highlights